-Located in Adirondack Park, this resort features 6 million acres of recreation area and includes a movie theater, bowling alley, ice skating, full-service spa, fitness center, wellness classes, saunas, steam rooms, hot tubs and restaurants.
+Located in Adirondack Park, this resort features 6 million acres of recreation area and has a movie theater, bowling alley, ice skating, full-service spa, fitness center, wellness classes, saunas, steam rooms, hot tubs and restaurants.
 Its buildings, accented with wood-beamed exteriors and cast iron fireplaces, reflect 19th century architecture.
 Visitors can try out the slopes on Whiteface Mountain or drop by the Olympic Museum.

 Gurney’s Montauk Resort and Seawater Spa

 Only 4 miles from the Montauk train station, this oceanfront resort showcases the best of the beach in the off-season, making it one of the best winter day trips from NYC.
 It features a full-service spa with heated indoor saltwater pool and gym, as well as a cocktail lounge and several restaurants.
-The rooms feature high-definition TVs, private verandas, kitchens, beamed ceilings, fireplaces and terraces for a cozy stay.
+While you are in town, discover more ways you can enjoy your day in Montauk in the winter.

 Fun For the Kids

 Filled with wall-to-wall trampoline courts, this 50,000-square foot-emporium in Long Island features trampolines that reach to the ceiling, a bungee ride and a dodgeball court.
 Kids can jump into foam blocks or play on inflatable obstacle courses in the safe space.
 But perhaps the most fun is in trying to slam-dunk basketballs.

 Described as an “amusement park for the mind,” this site features more than 100 hands-on science exhibits and attractions, laser tag, a ropes course and a 4D motion ride.
 Other activities include virtual sports, creating three-dimensional images and Xtreme 360 Bikes.

 Legoland Discovery Center Westchester